sexfrance/Discord-Websocket-Reader/README.md

 <div align="center">
   <h2 align="center">Discord Websocket Reader</h2>
   <p align="center">
     A Python tool for connecting to the Discord Gateway, decompressing and decoding ETF payloads, and logging real-time Discord events with advanced logging and debug support.
+Made it in 30 minutes with AI.
     <br />
     <br />
     <a href="https://discord.cyberious.xyz">💬 Discord</a>